diswoo/helloworld/README.md

 # helloworld
-my repository for life things
+my repository for life things, like work study trip, and so on .